-From the point of view of internal regulations, during 2019 the oversight of transversal processes was reinforced by laying down One Company rules, applicable across the whole of the Leonardo S.p.A. legal entity.
-Also with a view to strengthening the One Company Model, an inter-division and inter-function project commenced in order provide a logical tree of One Company processes, which will provide an immediate view of the company and its functioning and will become a tool preparatory to:
+From the point of view of internal regulations, during 2019 the oversight of transversal processes was reinforced by laying down One Company rules, applicable across the whole of the Leonardo SpA legal entity.
+Also with a view to strengthening the One Company model, an inter-division and inter-function project commenced in order provide a logical tree of One Company processes, which will provide an immediate view of the Company and its functioning and will become a tool preparatory to:

-- ensuring the integration of the company's Corporate and Divisional regulations; - monitoring and improving the Internal Control and Risk Management System.
+- > ensuring the integration of the Company Corporate and Divisional regulations; - > monitoring and improving the Internal Control and Risk Management System.

-Management and Development of Human Resources
+Management and development of human resources